friedrith/contributing-generator/.github/PULL_REQUEST_TEMPLATE.md

+# Context

+Explain the context of the pull request.
+What is the problem you are trying to solve?
+What is the feature you are trying to implement?

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)

+# Technical details (if applicable)

+Please describe the technical details of the implementation.
+This can include:

+- The architecture of the solution
+- The design patterns used

 # How Has This Been Tested?